Why should you join GRW?

 Why should you join GRW?
 For networking, workshops, an absolutely amazing conference (hey, we have dancing!) and to meet some of the best friends you’ll make in your career.

-Information about G-PRO and G-SPAN
+Information about G-PRO and G-PAN

 G-PRO serves the members who are pursuing publication, but are still waiting for “the call” from a publisher.
 G-PRO promotes the interests of GRW members who have submitted at least one completed manuscript, but have not yet been published, and, to enhance communication between those members and publishing professionals.

-The purpose of the G-SPAN a network of communication and support to effectively promote and protect the interests of published romance authors; to open channels of communication between those romance authors and other publishing industry professionals; and to encourage professionalism on all levels and in all relationships within the publishing industry.
+The purpose of the G-PAN a network of communication and support to effectively promote and protect the interests of published romance authors; to open channels of communication between those romance authors and other publishing industry professionals; and to encourage professionalism on all levels and in all relationships within the publishing industry.